MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-infoprotect.md

 ## How do I prevent somebody from removing or changing a label?

-Although there’s a [policy setting](configure-policy-settings.md) that requires users to state why they are lowering a classification label, removing a label, or removing protection, this setting does not prevent these actions.
+Although there's a [policy setting](configure-policy-settings.md) that requires users to state why they are lowering a classification label, removing a label, or removing protection, this setting does not prevent these actions.
 To prevent users from removing or changing a label, the content must already be protected and the protection permissions do not grant the user the Export or Full Control [usage right](configure-usage-rights.md).

 ## When an email is labeled, do any attachments automatically get the same labeling?